skyvers/skyve-dev-guide/_pages/appendix.md

 * Java ([www.oracle.com](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)), JDK 1.8
 * Eclipse IDE for Java EE developers ([www.eclipse.org](https://www.eclipse.org/downloads/)), so that the installation is in `C:\eclipse\`
+* NOTE - When downloading Eclipse, ensure you have selected Eclipse for Java EE (Enterprise Edition) Developers as the non-Enterprise Edition is missing libraries that Skyve utilises, as well as plugins that are used for local deployment.
 * Wildfly 16 (select the last final version available) ([http://wildfly.org](http://wildfly.org/downloads/))
 * A RDBMS which is supported by Hibernate ([www.hibernate.org](http://www.hibernate.org)) - ensure you record the administrator username and password.